dorisep/Data-Cleaning-Project/README.md

     * os

 ## Project Description
-(Provide more detailed overview of the project.
-Talk a bit about your data sources and what questions and hypothesis you are exploring.
-What specific data analysis/visualization and modelling work are you using to solve the problem?
-What blockers and challenges are you facing?
-Feel free to number or bullet point things here)
 * Data sets:
     * Kaggle
         * Olympic Medal Data - csv
         * World Marathon Majors - csv
+     * World Bank
+        * GDP Data - csv
     * CIA World Book - JSON dump
     * World Weather Online - API call

-The project started by exploring 100 years of Olympic marathon medal data and noticed the sudden rise and pronounced success of two African nations, Ethiopia and Kenya.
-Journalists and acedemics had looked into this however there was little to no data involved in there analysis.
+The project started by exploring 100 years of Olympic marathon medal data in which the sudden rise and pronounced success of two African nations, Ethiopia and Kenya, was of interest.
+Many secondary sources were encountered where journalists and acedemics had looked into this.
+However, there was little to no data involved in their analysis.
 Consistent in the hyposthesis found in these sources were interests in the influence of demographics and benefit of climate and geography in training.

-Initially there were challenges in cleaning the Olympic data, isolating the Marathon results, merging this with the data from the World Marathon Majors and standardizing labels and metrics involved.
-In order to collect the pertinent demographic data of each of the countries explored a JSON dump from the CIA World Book was sourced.
+Initially there were challenges in cleaning the Olympic data, isolating the Marathon results, merging this with the data from the World Marathon Majors and standardizing labels and metrics.
+In order to collect the pertinent demographic data for each of the countries a JSON dump from the CIA World Book was sourced.
 In order to collect climate data an API call was utlized to gather 5 years of weather data for cities that held either major races or the olympics.
 The weather data for the African countries was approximated by refrencing their respective capital cities.

 ## Needs of this project